GSA/fpki-guides/PIV-I Certification Playbook.md

 ###**Checklist**

- - [ ] Determine if you need to implement OCSP servers
+ - [ ] Implement OCSP servers
  - [ ] Determine your PIV-I architecture
- - [ ] Fully understand FBCA Medium Hardware/PIV-I requirements
+ - [ ] Fully understand all PIV-I requirements

 ###**Key Questions**

-o	Do you fully understand what each PIV-I component does and how it fits into the overall PIV-I solution you are providing? o	Will you be outsourcing any of your PIV-I components? o	If outsourcing, do you understand your ongoing responsibilities in that context?
+1. Do you fully understand what each PIV-I component does and how it fits into the overall PIV-I solution you are providing?
+2. Will you be outsourcing any of your PIV-I components?
+3. If outsourcing, do you understand your ongoing responsibilities in that context?

 #***Play 3: Prepare for PIV-I Cross-certification***

-PIV-I cross certification with the FBCA is an adjunct to the process for cross certification with the FBCA at Medium Hardware, and is comprised of the same six primary activities:
+PIV-I cross certification with the FBCA encompasses six primary activities:

 - Application for Cross Certification
 - Policy Mapping